chargefield/bin-packing-test/README.md

 composer install
 ```

 _Note: You might need to duplicate the `.env.example` file and name it `.env`.
-Fill out any important values to get the app up and running._
+Fill out any important values to get the application up and running._

 ### Database Setup